Renewable Resources Management

 • Yukon University application for admission form

-• official transcripts of all secondary and post-secondary educational records
+• Official transcripts of all secondary and post-secondary educational records (if transcripts are delayed please let Admissions and Registrations office know)

 • Language Proficiency Index (LPI) test results (if taken)